arbor-sim/arbor/doc/python/recipe.rst

     .. attribute:: tstop

-        No events delivered after this time [ms].
+        No events will be delivered after this time [ms].
         Must be non-negative or ``None``.

     .. function:: events(t0, t1)